-Some Meniscus Tears can heal on their own, although surgery can be done to repair such tears faster.
-Otherwise, the Rest, Ice, Compression, and Elevation (RICE) protocol is effective:
+Some meniscus tears can heal on their own, although surgery can be done to repair the tears faster.
+Otherwise, the Rest, Ice, Compression, and Elevation (RICE) protocol is advised:

-- Compression to prevent additional swelling, wear an elastic compression bandage
+- Compression – use an elastic compression bandage to prevent further swelling

-- Elevation to reduce swelling, recline when you rest, and put your leg up higher than your heart
+- Elevation – to reduce swelling, lean back or lay down during rest, and lift the leg up higher than the heart

-- Non-steroidal anti-inflammatory drugs which will reduce pain and swelling
+Non-steroidal anti-inflammatory drugs to reduce pain and swelling

-If surgery is needed to repair or remove the pieces of the torn meniscus, this is usually done by arthroscopy (key hole surgery).
+If surgery is needed to repair or remove the pieces of the torn meniscus, this is usually done by arthroscopy (minimally invasive surgery).